Skip to content

 Devlog #2: How to Actually Use Your .claude/ Directory

-This post is for anyone who's looked at their .claude/ directory and thought "what the hell am I doing?"
-If you've got 20+ agents and can't remember what half of them do — this is the cleanup guide I wish I had.
+If you've looked at your .claude/ directory and thought "what the hell am I doing?", if you've got 20+ agents and can't remember what half of them do, this post is for you.

 Commands vs Skills vs Agents

-Here's what nobody explains clearly, because honestly it keeps changing.
+Nobody explains this clearly, because honestly it keeps changing.

 Claude Code has three main extension points: commands, skills, and agents.
 They sound similar.
 They live in similar directories.
 The APIs have merged and shifted.
 If you're confused about what goes where, you're not alone.